-Jell-O is the most well-known brand of flavored gelatin desserts and it comes in tons of fruity flavors.
+JELL-O is probably the most well-known brand of flavored gelatin desserts and it comes in tons of fruity flavors.
 Jel is another brand out there.
 Also, your grocery stores may carry a store-brand version.

 Any of these should work fine.
-I used 7 regular Jell-o flavors and 1 flavor of the Starburst brand (the light pink) to make the rainbow selection presented here.
-(I also combined yellow and green to make light green.)
+I used 8 regular gelatin flavors to make the rainbow selection presented here.
+(I also combined yellow and green to make a light green.)

 You will need the 3-ounce box.
 If you use the 6-ounce box, you’ll need to double the rest of the ingredients in the recipe.

 P.S.
 Don’t get the instant pudding mix!
 (But if you do, you can make pudding shots.)

 Vodka is the most popular choice.
 However, it doesn’t stop at vodka jello shots.
 You can use a different alcohol like rum, tequila, bourbon and gin can all be used to make these fun gelatin treats.

 The alcohol you use for Jell-O shots can be as potent as you like.
 I typically use 80-proof vodka for mine.